Enhancing the Self-Universality for Transferable Targeted Attacks: Experiment

-As mentioned above, the targeted perturbations generated from a set of models are more model-agnostic, thus can obtain high cross-model transferability.
+\textbf{Ensemble model transferable attacks.} As mentioned above, the targeted perturbations generated from a set of models are more model-agnostic, and thus can obtain high cross-model transferability.
 Hence, we select one black-box model to attack, and use the other three models as white-box models.
 Following \cite{zhao2021success}, we simply assign equal weights to all white-box models.
 Results are shown in Table \ref{tab:ensemble}.
 As can be seen, compared to single-model transferable attacks, ensemble attacks achieve much better performance.
 It demonstrates that the model-agnostic perturbations can easily transfer to attack other models.
-In addition, the proposed LI further boosts the cross-model targeted transferability.
-However, the improvement of TASR gained from DTMI-Logit-LI is not so significant.
+In addition, the proposed SU further boosts cross-model targeted transferability.
+However, the improvement of TASR gained from DTMI-Logit-SU is not so significant.
 This can be explained by the fact that the loss function value of Logit increases infinitely, while the value of cosine similarity is bounded.
 Thus, it impedes the maximization of feature similarity.
-Nevertheless, methods that are combined with LI can promote targeted transferability in all cases.
+Nevertheless, methods that are combined with SU can promote targeted transferability in all cases.

+\textbf{Combination with existing methods} To further boost transferable targeted attacks, we combine our method with other attacks, including SI \cite{Lin2020NesterovAG}, Admix \cite{wang2021admix}, EMI\cite{wang2021boosting}, and ODI \cite{byun2022improving}.
+Table \ref{tab:la} reports the results.
+The attack methods combined with the proposed SU achieve better performance than other attack methods.
+In particular, compared to ODI, SU achieves an average TASR gain of 6\%.
+Such remarkable improvements demonstrate that the proposed SU can be easily combined with other existing methods and further improve targeted transferability.
+In terms of computational efficiency, SU only requires two forward propagations for global and local inputs per iteration, which is lower than SI, Admix, and EMI (which require $\geq 5$ forward propagations).
+To compare SU with ODI, we report the computation time (sec) required to generate an adversarial example.
+DTMI-SU and DTMI-ODI require 2.3 and 2.6 sec, respectively.
+It indicates that SU requires less computation time than previous methods.